pr1s10n3r/CppHttpInterceptor/README.md

 > If you gave your build directory another name rather than `build`. **PLEASE DO NOT PUSH IT TO GITHUB**.

+### Windows Build using Visual Studio

+If for some reason you want to build the program using Visual Studio, make sure you're using the Release profile.

 ## Usage

 If the build was successful, you should find an executable file named `chi` or `chi.exe` if you're on Windows inside the